Time Management Statistics (2026 Edition)

 Knowledge workers spend 88% of their workweek communicating

-Grammarly’s 2024 State of Business Communication discovered that knowledge workers invest 88% of their workweek into communication.
+Grammarly’s State of Business Communication report found that knowledgeworkers spend 88% of their workweek on communication.
 This includes time spent managing emails, attending meetings, and communicating via team chat apps.

 If we look at the statistics on weekly communication across various channels, that’s: